Free · Fast · Privacy-first

 Convert to JPG if needed

-Twitter converts all images to JPEG.
-Use the Format Converter to convert PNG to JPG first to avoid double-conversion artifacts.
+Twitter converts all uploaded images to JPEG during processing.
+Use the Format Converter to convert PNG to JPG yourself first at 85 to 88 percent quality, avoiding the double-conversion artifacts that occur when Twitter does the PNG-to-JPEG conversion in its own pipeline with aggressive settings.

 3. 3